Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Results

 for an adiabatic regime and assuming an ideal gas. $p_1$, $p_2$, $T_1$ and $T_2$ are the mass-flow averaged stagnation pressures and temperatures at the inlet and outlet, respectively. $\gamma$ is the isentropic expansion factor.

 The stagnation pressure ratio $r=p_2/p_1$ is a prime design target for engine sizing.
 The optimization problem of interest is formulated to improve the efficiency of a baseline design taken as $70\%$ span section of the NASA rotor $37$, while at least maintaining the corresponding baseline $r_0$.
 Hence the objective function is taken as $-\eta$ to minimize, while maintaining $p_2/p_1\geq r_0$ which defines the constraint function for BO.
 Data acquisition of the objective and constraint requires solving the fluid dynamics problem of transonic flow around the compressor blades.
+The objective and constraint functions are computed via a Computational Fluid Dynamics (CFD) solver, using Raytheon Technologies' in-house CFD solver UTCFD, which solves the 2D compressible Reynolds Averaged Navier-Stokes (RANS) equations using the $k-\omega$ turbulence model.

 Different levels of fidelity are generated using different levels of grid discretizations.
 The low- and high-fidelity models contain $10^4$ and $2.5\times10^4$ grid points, and take $\sim1.5$ and $\sim8$ minutes to run on $4$ cores, respectively.